thesadru/genshin.py/docs/authentication.md

 ### Setting cookies automatically

 For testing, you may want to use your own personal cookies.
-As long as you are logged into your account on one of your browsers, you can get these dynamically with `genshin.get_browser_cookies()`.
+As long as you are logged into your account on one of your browsers, you can get these dynamically with `genshin.utility.get_browser_cookies()`.

 #### Installation